Jannyboy11/DoubleDoors/README.md

 - Fires events for compatibility with protection plugins.
 - Compatible with Minecraft 1.15.2 and up, Java 11 and up.

+### commands
+- `/doubledoors-reload`: reloads the configuration.

+### permissions
+- `doubledoors.interact`: enables double door/trapdoor/fence gate interaction for the owner of the permission.
+- `doubledoors.reload`: allows acces to the doubledoors-reload command.

 ## Compiling

 Prerequisites: JDK 25 or higher, Apache Maven.